Advertisements

 2. Tap on Clear cache.

-Clear settings app cache
+Clear Settings app cache

 After clearing the cache, restart your device and check if the continuous updating issue has been resolved.